nationalarchives/tdr-prototype-terraform/README.md

 * **stepfunction**: provisions a skeleton step function that uses information (vpc id) from the vpc module
 * **vpc**: provisions a skeleton vpc that exposes its id to other modules</p>

-The different modules are used by the stateful terraform scripts which represent two AWS environments:
+The different modules are used by Terraform workspaces which represent three AWS environments:
 * development
 * test
+* prod

 ## Getting Started